HySpeed/FactorioBlueprints/README.md

 The blueprints are arranged by function.

 ## Books & Prints
-Each section has a link to the blueprint book and to the individual blueprint.
+Each entry has a link to the blueprint book.

 See the file "How to Create a Blueprint Book in GitHub" for instructions on that process.